 Wheat and rye, on the other hand, have been grown and cultivated in Slovakia for centuries.
 Wheat and rye flour are therefore widely used in our traditional cuisine.
-That said, most Slovaks will only need four main types of wheat flour in their cooking or baking:
+Having said that, most Slovaks will only need four main types of wheat flour in their kitchen:

-Pšeničná múka polohrubá (Semi-coarse Wheat Flour) is made of soft summer wheat, it is white in colour and milled to a slightly coarser consistency.
+Pšeničná múka polohrubá (Semi-coarse Wheat Flour) is made of soft summer wheat, it is white in colour and milled to a slightly coarser consistency than Fine Wheat Flour.
 It has an overall protein content of around 9.3%.
 We often use it in fruit and chocolate cakes.

 No baking powder is used in our breads.
 They are either made with yeast or sourdough.
 One of the most desired Slovak breads is a potato one, which has mashed potato added to the flour.

-I have also started using wholemeal flour in halušky (halushki) – traditional Slovak pasta – to increase its nutritional value.
+I have also started to use wholemeal flour in halušky (halushki) – traditional Slovak pasta – to increase its nutritional value.